ehansis/til/pages/til-tooling.md

-# Tooling for this page
+# Tools I wrote for this page

 Here is an interesting piece of data (that I just now made up):
-53% of programmers who use Markdown for a blog-like site write their own tooling for managing the content.
+53% of programmers who use Markdown for a blog-like site write their own tools for managing the content.
 No wonder then that this repo [includes](../tocgen.py) ``tocgen.py``, my small (but sure to be growing) collection of helper functions for this site.